tonymorris/blog/posts/2013-07-18-identifier-names.markdown

     * `reverse(Nil) == Nil`
 * Reversing a single-element list produces that same list
     * `element => reverse(List(element)) == List(element)`
-* Taking two lists, `l1` and `l2`, appending them then reversing, producing the same list as reversing each, then appending the latter to the former.
+* Taking two lists, `l1` and `l2`, appending them then reversing, produces the same list as reversing each, then appending the latter to the former.
     * `(l1, l2) => reverse(l1 ::: l2) == (reverse(l2) ::: reverse(l1))`

 If we can be confident that these properties hold, then we can also be confident that our `reverse` function does in fact, reverse the list.
 In fact, there is no other possible function that satisfies the type and these properties, besides the one that reverses a list.
-Again, we have not resorted to the function name for code comprehension; we have inspected *algebraic properties about the code*.
+Again, we have not resorted to the function name for code comprehension — we have inspected *algebraic properties about the code*.

 So how do we increase confidence that these properties hold?

 Unfortunately, an implication of the halting problem is that we cannot prove these program properties, for the general case.
-This is not the end of the world though; we can still attempt to *disprove* these program properties.
+This is not the end of the world though — we can still attempt to *disprove* these program properties.
 That is to say, we can go to efforts to determine if the function is *not* one which reverses the list.
 We can express our algebraic properties, which give away the full specification of the function, then automate the assertion that there exist values for which the property does not hold.
 This automation is precisely what [ScalaCheck](http://code.google.com/p/scalacheck/) does, however, the expression itself is enough to rigorously specify the function behaviour without degenerating to faith in function names.